McTsts/Ender-Chest-GUI/README.md

 If anyone ever find this, feel free to use these functions for whatever you want if you can understand them.
 Credit is appreciated, but not required.

+The egui namespaces implements an Ender Chest GUI, the gui namespace implements a normal chest (or other container) UI.
+They can be used separarely and either of those two namespaces can be deleted if you only want to use one of the gui systems.

 # Setup

 Modify the functions in the gui folder to set up your own ui (see Basic Information).